Kylix-p/Note-app/README.md

 ### About

 It is an responsive web-app which allows users to create new notes, edit, save, delete as well as copy notes.
-You can also use text formatting features like bold, italics and underline.
-You can create a note which is a fully functional Browser based Text-Editor.

 ---

 ### Live Demo